Publishers, Advertisers Turn Focus to In-App Mobile Video

 “In-app volume and ad spending is really the driver of mobile, which in turn is the driver of digital, which in turn is a driver of advertising as a whole already this year,” said Osbaldo Franco, PubMatic’s director of marketing research.
 “A lot of that is driven by consumer behavior, of course,” he added.

 For the first time, mobile video impressions represented more than 50% of those monetized through PubMatic, which is an increase from 24% of all monetized impressions in quarter three of last year, according to the report.
-Those impressions are mostly driven by in-app video impression volume, which jumped by 293%, relative to the same time last year.
-Advertisers are quite positive about mobile video at the moment, Franco said.
+Those impressions are mostly driven by in-app video impression volume, which jumped by 293%, relative to the same time

 The quarter three report highlighted three key mobile advertising trends.
 In addition to the growth in mobile video ad spend, mobile header ad bidding and growth in the back-to-school ad-spend both played key roles in the mobile landscape.